stajichlab/PHYling/README.md

 Finally, each alignment result is output separately.
 You can decide whether you want to filter it with treeness/RCV score or use them all for tree building.
 Please check out the filter command through `phyling filter --help`

-decide whether you want to concatenate them or use consensus strategy in the tree module.
-See all the options with `phyling align --help`.

 ```
 Required arguments:
   -i file [files ...], --inputs file [files ...]